anatoliyfedorenko/gophercises/readme.md

 # The Love of The Gophercises

-This is the repository that contains my solutions for [the exercise 1](https://github.com/gophercises) of the gophercises
+This is the repository that contains my solutions for [gophercises](https://github.com/gophercises)

 get it with
 ```